Fractional Bookkeeping vs. Hiring a Bookkeeper: What Actually Fits Your Business?

 At some point, most growing businesses reach the same uncomfortable realization: the books need more attention than they're getting.

-The follow-up question — okay, but what do we actually do about it? — is where things get interesting.
+The follow-up question is where things get interesting: what do we actually do about it?

 So what exactly is fractional bookkeeping?